djeada/Parallel-And-Concurrent-Programming/README.md

 POOL = RUn same function with different set of inputs. t allows you to run tasks in a pool of processes, a great way to improve the parallelism of your program.

 #### Examples in JavaScript

+Although multithreading is not supported there is a way to harness the power of a multicore system by using processes.
+Node.js has a module called cluster designed to support a multiprocessing alternative.

 ## Asynchrony